 - CPD Accredited Certificate on completion of the course

 - Professional qualification

-- Understanding the important dynamics between the minute taker and the chair.
+- Understanding the essential dynamics between the minute taker and the chair.

 - Listening techniques to enhance concentration